 Sea Kayaking on this trip will be a combination of exploring the rugged islets and clusters of island with abundant wildlife within camera range.
 You will be shuttled into this area and shuttled back to Port McNeill on the final day of your trip.

 We start at the dock in Port McNeills’ Harbour.
-Cruise for twenty minutes to an area where whales are frequently occupying deep water for morning feedings.
+And take our boat shuttler for twenty minutes to an area where whales are frequently occupying deep water for morning feedings.
 Time will be spent taking in the morning observing whale behavior and listening to the natural sounds of wildlife.
 Often Orca and Sea Otters are in the same vicinity.
 Moving on we transit through sheltered passages on route to our morning destination.
 Arriving just short of 10 am, given a short time for moving gear then off for a day of sea kayaking with a packed lunch and snacks for short stops.
 Our destination is a small group of islands situated a moderate sea kayaking distance from the float house.
 Bring your cameras to catch some picks of a variety of wildlife that we will see daily.
 Wildlife in this area shows up as ducks, harbor seal, eagles, dolphins and porpoise.
 Morning will blend into the afternoon, lunch spots are numerous, guides choose a site based on wildlife and tide levels.
 The return to the float house will take in a different route with a look at a large sheltered area that offers spontaneous wildlife sightings.
 It is a short kayak back to base to enjoy a swim, a light dinner and a trek to see the sunset.

 Our second day will start with a cup of coffee on the float before breakfast.
 Today will be a full day of sea kayaking to destinations that highlight a little human history and wildlife rookeries amidst some great sea kayaking.
 Sea kayaking today will be a blend of open water and sheltered passage waters.
 We will head out early to catch the benefit of flat calm waters and no wind.
 Great time for a few quick shots of otters playing along the shoreline or an eagle swooping to catch the first meal of the day that is after baiting the crab trap for a feast latter in the day.
 We head West this morning to visit a small group of islands and islets that hold evidence of a past native culture and a special wilderness features.
 Catch lunch at a small beach and trek a path into the rainforest.
 This location is full of birdlife and other critters enjoying the afternoon sun.
 For the afternoon we will make our way back to Billy Proctors’ Museum and hear some stories of the way Echo Bay used to be in past years.
 You might even want to pick up a gift from his wonderful store.
 As we approach evening dinner will be served on the deck behind our accommodations.
 As if your up for it, Bruce is always ready to provide the service of a massage for those who want it.
 After dinner we will trek to a beach to watch the sunset or trek to the end of one of the nearby spot to view the sunset and the end of the day.